ITU-BDSA23-GROUP11/Chirp/docs/report.md

 ![ER Diagram](docs/diagrams/ER_Diagram.jpg "ER Diagram")

 The ER diagram is an illustration of the entities and their relations in the dataset.
 The author entity inherits from User that is a representation of the data from OAuth.
-An Author can make cheeps and add comments and likes while they're weak entities depending on a cheeps existence.
+An Author can create cheeps, and comment or like them.
+As such they're weak entities depending on a cheep's existence.

 ## Architecture — In the small